 What is the difference between a pork butt and a pork shoulder?

-Please remember the text below: Both cuts of meat come from the shoulder area of the pig.
-However, the pork butt (Boston butt or shoulder butt) is located higher up on the animal, while the shoulder (also called a picnic roast) runs further down.
+Both cuts of meat come from the shoulder area of the pig.
+However, the pork butt (also known as the Boston butt or shoulder butt) is located higher up on the animal, while the shoulder (also referred to as a picnic roast) runs further down.
 Although these two cuts originate from the same area, they differ in use.
 Both benefit from long, low, and slow cooking, with pork butts being the better choice for novice cooks.
-Pork shoulder can contain skin, so this is a great cut for pork crackling recipes.
-You can use either roast to make pellet grill pulled pork, however, we used a pork butt during recipe development.
+Pork shoulder can contain skin, making it an ideal cut for pork crackling recipes.
+You can use either roast to make pellet grill pulled pork.

 Where do you find a pork butt?

-You can find pork butt (or shoulder) in most grocery stores, or source it through a local butcher, or an online meat purveyor like Porter Road.
+You can source pork butt (or shoulder) in most grocery stores, source it from a local butcher or an online meat purveyor like Porter Road.
 The current cost per pound in some areas is $2.00 to $3.50 per pound.
-Online specialty pork butts will typically run about $5.80 or more per pound.
-These prices will fluctuate based on cost of living in your area.
+Online specialty pork butts typically cost $5.80 or more per pound.
+These prices will fluctuate based on the cost of living in your area.

 How much pulled pork to serve per person?

 Plan on 1/2 of a pound of meat per person.
-If your guests have smaller appetites, plan on 1/3 of a pound per person.
-It’s better to overestimate than underestimate the amount needed.
-We firmly believe that if you come away with leftovers, you’ve planned properly!
-A 5-pound pork butt will typically yield 3 pounds of meat.
-See the table below for recommendations.
+For guests with smaller appetites, plan on 1/3 of a pound per person.
+It’s always safer to overestimate rather than underestimate the amount needed.
+If you have leftovers, you’ve planned correctly!
+A 5-pound pork butt typically yields about 3 pounds of meat.
+Refer to the table below for specific recommendations.

-• Temperature: Our pellet grill pulled pork cooking temp starts at 225 degrees F. and increases to 275 degrees toward the end of cooking.
-As always, have a temperature monitoring device, instant-read meat thermometer, or temperature probe nearby.
+- Temperature: Start at 225°F and increase to 275°F toward the end of cooking.
+Have a temperature monitoring device, instant-read meat thermometer, or a temperature probe nearby.
 You’re going to need it!

-• Doneness: Pulled pork is considered done once it reaches an internal temperature between 195-205 degrees F.
+- Doneness: Pulled pork is considered done once it reaches an internal temperature between 195-205°F.

-• Always REST THE MEAT!
+- REST THE MEAT!
 Rest smoked pork for 45-60 minutes.
-This gives the roast enough time to relax, redistribute juices, and increase tenderness – all of which help with the “pulling” process.
+Doing so gives the roast enough time to relax, redistribute juices, and increase tenderness – all of which help with the “pulling” process.

 What wood is best for pulled pork?